-During this semester you will examine the political development of twelve countries: Russia, the five countries in Central Asia, the three countries in the Caucasus, Ukraine and Belarus.
+During this semester you will examine the political development of twelve countries: Russia, the five countries in Central Asia, the three countries in the Caucasus, Moldova, Ukraine and Belarus.
 It is a region in which democracy ranges from unstable (e.g. Ukraine and Georgia) to non-existent (e.g. Belarus, Uzbekistan and Turkmenistan).

 The majority of the attention will be devoted to Russia and Central Asia.
-Despite the hardships of the last two decades, Russia is still of crucial strategic importance.
+Despite the hardships of the last two and a half decades, Russia is still of crucial strategic importance.
 Central Asia, a highly understudied region, has also emerged as a region in which the world has significant strategic interests – in part because of resources, and in part because of its geopolitical character, sitting as it does between Russia, China, Afghanistan, Pakistan and Iran.

 One major theme of this course will be transition in all its dimensions: political, institutional, economic, social and cultural.
 Another will be diversity.
 All of these countries were once part of the same state: the USSR (Union of Soviet Socialist Republics).
 We will seek to understand how and why each country has made the choices it has – many of which have resulted in troubling outcomes.

 This class fulfills the requirements for General Education Area IV (Other Cultures and Civilizations).

 You will gain greater knowledge and understanding of a Russia, a country still often seen in the US through the prism of the Cold War and Hollywood movies, and of other parts of the former Soviet Union, especially Central Asia, an understudied region of the world.
 Ignorance leads to bad policy decisions; by the end of the semester, you'll be in a better position to make judgments about this part of the world than many Americans.